Thomas Boswell: Career

 Boswell spent his entire career at The Washington Post, joining it shortly after graduating college.
 He became a columnist in 1984.
 In addition to the Post, he has written for Esquire, GQ, Playboy and Inside Sports.
 He also makes frequent television appearances.

 Writing primarily about baseball, he is credited with inventing the total average statistic.

-In 1994, he appeared several times in the Ken Burns series Baseball, sharing insightful commentary into the history of America's national pastime; he appeared again in "The Tenth Inning," Burns' 2010 extension of the series.
+In 1994, he appeared several times in the Ken Burns series Baseball, sharing commentary into the history of America's national pastime; he appeared again in "The Tenth Inning," Burns' 2010 extension of the series.

 On October 19, 2020, Boswell announced in his column that he would not be covering the World Series for the first time since 1975.
 The 72-year-old Boswell cited health concerns related to the COVID-19 pandemic, saying that it was too risky for someone at his age to make the trip.
 Boswell pointed out in his column that at the time, the 1975 World Series was considered the greatest World Series ever played, largely due to the dramatic game six that ended with Carlton Fisk’s historic home run.
 The drama of the series convinced him to remain a journalist with the Post and, in his column, he speculates “Where would I be today if Fisk's ball had gone foul?”
 Dan Shaughnessy of The Boston Globe subsequently mentioned Boswell in his own column about missing the World Series for the first time in his career.

 On May 7, 2021, Boswell announced that he would be retiring at the end of June 2021 in a column in The Washington Post.
 A number of his colleagues paid tribute to him, including former Post sports editor George Solomon, former Post chairman and publisher Donald E. Graham, and fellow sportswriters Dan Shaughnessy, Tim Kurkjian, Jeff Passan, Christine Brennan, and Ken Rosenthal.